Scary Thoughts In Motherhood: “I Can’t Stop Imagining The Worst Case Scenario!”

 What are intrusive thoughts?

-In a nutshell, intrusive thoughts are the worries or irrational fears that pop into your mind and often relate to harm coming to your children.
+Intrusive thoughts are the worries or fears that pop into your mind and for moms, they often relate to harm coming to your children.
 Even though they’re just thoughts, they can really negatively affect how a woman experiences motherhood.

 They can leave moms constantly fearing the worst, wondering if their thoughts could be premonitions, or they may even put an excessive amount of energy into avoiding certain situations in case the hypothetical scenarios that they’re imagining become reality.

 Not sure if you’re experiencing intrusive thoughts?
-Scary thoughts in motherhood can be thought about in four categories (although really, the mind can endlessly scary thoughts to worry about).
+Scary thoughts in motherhood can truly be about anything, but they often show up in four categories (really, the mind can endlessly create scary thoughts to worry about).
 The breakdown is as follows:

 • Physical injury: Whether it’s a car crash, imagining your child falling down the stairs or slipping from a high surface, fears about physical injuries are one of the most common categories of intrusive thoughts that parents experience.